omar-nafea/FullStack/UI/IntroductionToUXAndUI/WhatIsUX.md

 First, add a header to your persona; this includes a fictional name, an image, a demographic profile and a quote that summarizes what matters most to your persona.
 These features ensure your persona is memorable and helps the design team focus on whom they're designing for.
 Add a personal background, a mini-biography of sorts.
 Then you create a psychological profile such as the user's needs, interests, motivations, and pain points.

 This allows you to understand better why your user behaves in a certain way, including why they need or want to use your product.
 For Tilly, in the above example, it would be for expediency.
-When creating user personas, remember to focus on the context of the product you're designing while you want to build up a realistic character.
-There's no need to include pointless details that won't influence the final design.
+When creating user personas, remember to focus on the context of the product you're designing while you want to build up a realistic character. **There's no need to include pointless details that won't influence the final design**.

 ## User stories